jnsage/Bricks_and_Pieces/README.md

 pip install -r requirements.txt
 ```
 6) From File Explorer/Finder, navigate to the Bricks_and_Pieces directory and open the 'Keys' folder

-7) Open 'rebrickable.txt' and replace 'REBRICKABLEAPIKEY' with your Rebrickable API key.
-Save and close 'rebrickable.txt'
-8) Open 'brickset.txt' and replace 'BRICKSETAPIKEY' with your Brickset API key.
+7) Open 'brickset.txt' and replace 'BRICKSETAPIKEY' with your Brickset API key.
 Save and close 'brickset.txt'

 ## Run notebooks
-9) From the command line, launch Jupyter Notebook:
+8) From the command line, launch Jupyter Notebook:
 ```
 jupyter notebook
 ```

-10) Run the following notebooks to see the steps for importing, manipulating, and saving the data to be user later
+9) Run the following notebooks to see the steps for importing, manipulating, and saving the data to be user later
 ```
 NumPiecesRating.ipynb
 IPRatings.ipynb